thradams/cake/removing_phase_2.md

 ```
 As a sample the syntax color of github is not prepared to handle this.

+Something a little annoying is to have to remove spaces between \ and new-line.
+We can also fix
+that making the new line token as `\ spaces new-line`

 ## Proposal

 Our proposal is to remove phase 2 and handle line continuation within preprocessor directives as if they were spaces,